I am a housewife and mother who enjoys reading, writing and cooking gluten-free recipes. My interests include ASD and parenting.

-Games and Activities for Preschool Children With Autism
+Games for Children With Autism

 You don't have to buy tons of special-needs toys and equipment to engage your preschooler with autism in fun and educational play.
 As the ideas below demonstrate, you can create many activities at home by using ordinary house stuff and inexpensive supplies.

 - The Alphabet Letter Lacing Game